 Carol Moreira

-Carol is a prize-winning journalist.
-She has a forthcoming adult fantasy novel and has published three young adult novels with Canadian publishers.
+Carol is a prize-winning journalist and the author of multi-genre books.
+She has published four young adult novels, two adult novels, and has a soon-to-be-released fantasy for adults.
 She is a contributor to the non-fiction immigration anthology Coming Here, Being Here (Guernica Editions).

-Her adult fantasy, Glow, will be published by Moose House in 2023.
-She is one of more than 20 writers to participate in a group novel-writing adventure called Less Than Innocent to be published by Moose House in 2022.
+Carol is also the author of two adult novels: Too Good, published by Hippie Hill in 2023, and Culture Shock, published by Hippie Hill in 2024.
+Her adult fantasy, Glow, will be published by Hippie Hill at the end of 2024.
+She is one of more than 20 writers to participate in a group novel-writing adventure called Less Than Innocent published by Moose House in 2022.

 UK-born Carol has also worked as a magazine and newspaper reporter and editor in Canada, England and Asia.
 She is a former editor of Celtic Life International magazine and is currently a partner in the Atlantic Canadian business news site www.entrevestor.com.